-This pretty Herefordshire church benefits from very generous support from a small number of community members.
-Additional members of the community support the church well but less regularly through attendance at services.
-Signatures in the visitor book indicates popular support for the church and for the Churches Conservation Trust throughout the town.
+This pretty Worcestershire church is well hidden from visitors, though benefits from the love of local volunteers.
+Additional members of the community support the church well but less regularly through cleaning days and attendance at events.
+Turnout at the recent summer tea party indicates popular support for the church and for The Churches Conservation Trust throughout the village.

-Occasional services present an opportunity to review the level of contribution from wall safe donations and service collections, given that visitors may be currently unaware of our annualised maintenance liability.
-This message could be amplified through information presented in the church.
+The regularity of church services presents an opportunity to review the level of contribution from congregants' collections, given they may be currently unaware of our annualised maintenance liability.
+This message could be amplified through regular updates to the parish newsletter and inclusion of church reports at parish council meetings.
+Interest and use by local bell ringers may also enable the community to communicate church needs, and extend offers of booked use to this prospective audience for alternative uses.

-Marketing could focus on historical societies with an interest in the history of the local area, seeking bookings to tour the church alongside other popular Herefordshire venues with a related connection.
+There is some suggestion that marketing the venue through location agents for filming, photography, weddings and additional audio recordings may prove fruitful.
+Additional marketing could focus on historical societies with an interest in local history, seeking bookings to tour the church alongside other popular Worcestershire venues with a related connection.
 Voluntary effort towards research and interpretation products could facilitate encouragement of these bookings at the same time as enriching the visitor experience further.